Cartoon and surface representation of a multi-domain protein.

 Our Mission

-The University of Kansas Computational Chemical Biology Core (CCB) provides the computational resources and expertise to enhance the productivity of researchers studying infectious diseases.
+The University of Kansas Computational Chemical Biology and Molecular Modeling Core (CCBMM) provides the computational resources and expertise to enhance the productivity of researchers of chemical biology and translational science in biomedical research..

 Our Capabilities